 For Ameren Illinois, the IPA concludes that it does not need to include any extraordinary measures in the 2018 Procurement Plan to assure reliability over the planning horizon.
 For the 2018-2019 Delivery Year, the IPA recommends no changes from the previously approved strategy.
-Starting with the 2019-2020 Delivery Year, the IPA recommends procuring Ameren Illinois capacity requirements through IPA-administered RFPs and through the MISO PRA, as shown below in Table 7-7 below.
+Starting with the 2019-2020 Delivery Year, the IPA recommends procuring Ameren Illinois capacity requirements entirely through the MISO PRA, through IPA-administered RFPs and through the MISO PRA, as shown below in Table 7-7 below.
 The percentages in this Table represent procurement targets; the actual procurement volumes may be lower.

-Table 7-8: Summary of Capacity Procurement for Ameren Illinois 143
+Table 7-8: Summary of Capacity Procurement for Ameren Illinois143